 Besides publishing in numerous journals, books, and reference works, I have also edited or co-edited four books: Sounding Off: Theorizing Disability in Music (2006); Music in the Horror Film: Listening to Fear (2010); Music in Video Games: Studying Play (2014); and The Oxford Handbook of Music and Disability Studies (2016).
 Other editing responsibilities have included service on the editorial boards of the journals Music, Sound, and the Moving Image and the Journal of the American Musicological Society, editing the book series "Music and Screen Media" with Routledge, and serving as Editor of the journal American Music.
 Between 2010 and 2018, I was the Secretary of the Society for American Music.
-My current projects include a study of music and sound in video games from the 1970s and early 1980s.
+My current projects include a study of music and sounds in pinball machines.

 MUS 122 Music of the United States